This job is sometimes referred to by alternative titles

 Business analysts may do some or all of the following:

-- consult with management, staff and customers on how work is done in an organisation
+- consult with organisations' management, staff and customers on their needs, goals and requirements

 Skills and knowledge